 2. Ribbon blenders

 The following items are to be taken into account when designing a Bag dumping station.

 Sacks have to be opened while the station is opened to the environment, therefore the risks associated with the product must be evaluated and protective equipment provided to the operator when necessary (dust mask...).
-For very hazardous products, it is advisable to use glove boxes which are a specific type of tipping station where the operator can manipulate and open the bag without being in contact with the product.
+For very hazardous products, it is advisable to use glove boxes which are a specific type of dumping station where the operator can manipulate and open the sack without being in contact with the product.

 Associated to this risk, the bag tipping unit must be equipped with